Everyone needs a vacation — even a Minion of Death

 “Wow!”
 He looked at me, trying to figure out if I was gay.
 “Is it okay if we talk for a while?” he asked.

-He moved over, bringing his book and backpack with him and sat across from me.
+He moved across the aisle, bringing his book and backpack with him, and sat across from me.

 “I’m Tom McGill.
 Nice to meet’cha.”